Claycorp/EntWorld/README.md

 3. Don't be a dick.
 This includes not poking around in other people's stuff.
 4. Don't be a dick.
 You cannot claim resources.
 Collect it and Store it.
 5. Don't be a dick.
 Share land and work together.
+6. Clean up after your adventures!
+Don't leave behind pilars of junk.
+Make waypoint bases instead.
+7. Asking questions is OK but we are not Wikipedia.
+If you would like to learn a whole mod click its name in curse and click "Website" in the top right.

 - We have logging information and a strict policy.
 - We reserve the right to refuse access to anyone.